 4. Alternative treatments and therapies

 Herbal remedies, natural hormones, and certain holistic treatments are also said to be used to alleviate symptoms of menopause.
-Physicians may also recommend seeing a psychologist or psychiatrist to design mental health plans to address your needs.
+Physicians may also recommend seeing a psychologist or psychiatrist to design mental health plans that can alleviate menopause stress and to address your specific needs.

 Menopause is not an illness; it is just a phase of life.
 Both physical and mental health are intrinsically linked.

-Women should not anticipate or worry about these signs and symptoms as many will not experience these physiological symptoms associated with menopause.
+Women should not anticipate or worry about these signs and symptoms as many will not experience these physiological symptoms and the different personality changes during menopause.
 Women should not be afraid to talk about menopause out of fear of social taboos or judgements.